Pranjal-Khandelwal/car_evaluation/README.md

 # car_evaluation
-Model to Evaluate the car
+Model to Evaluate the car using Decision Tree

 Car Evaluation was derived from a simple hierarchical decision model.The model evaluates the car according to the following structure.